What Is Nam Prik Pao?

 WHAT YOU’LL NEED

-Shrimp paste — a small amount, half a teaspoon to one teaspoon.
-It is wrapped in foil and roasted alongside the other ingredients, or added directly to the mortar with the other roasted elements.
+Shrimp paste, 1 teaspoon.
+It goes into the food processor or mortar with the roasted chilies, shallots, and garlic.
 The roasting mellows its sharpness while keeping its fermented depth.

 VISUAL WALK THROUGH